What is Ubiquinol CoQ10 & What are its benefits?

 Ubiquinol in Food

 Although Ubiquinol can be obtained from certain foods like chicken, oily fish, whole grains, peanuts, spinach, avocados, and olive oil, the amount found in these foods is relatively small.
-Additionally, cooking can convert Ubiquinol back to ubiquinone, a less easily absorbed form, necessitating conversion back to Ubiquinol in the body for cellular energy production.
-For these reasons, it’s not possible to get the same amount of Ubiquinol from foods as you can get with your daily dose of Ubiquinol in supplement form.
+For these reasons, it’s not possible to get the same amount of Ubiquinol from foods as you can get when you take Ubiquinol in supplement form.

 How to Choose a Quality Ubiquinol Supplement

-Unlock the Benefits of CoQ10 with Ubiquinol - Your Body’s Preferred Form
+Unlock the Benefits of CoQ10 with the Ubiquinol Form

-When comparing Ubiquinol to conventional CoQ10, published studies to date indicate that Ubiquinol is better absorbed by the body.
-14 The amount your body absorbs will vary based on your age and overall health, but studies have shown Ubiquinol to be the preferred form of CoQ10 for enhanced absorption and use by the body.
+When comparing the consumption of Ubiquinol to conventional CoQ10, research demonstrates that Ubiquinol is 2x better absorbed by the body than conventional CoQ10.10 In addition, in a clinical study, Ubiquinol levels increased by about 8 times compared to baseline in healthy younger adults who took 200 mg of Ubiquinol daily for at least 30 days.11 The amount your body absorbs will vary based on your age and overall health, but studies have shown Ubiquinol to be the preferred form of CoQ10 for enhanced absorption and use by the body.

-Turning conventional CoQ10 into Ubiquinol becomes harder and less efficient as we age, which is why “older” adults who take a CoQ10 supplement would be wise to choose Ubiquinol.
+Turning conventional CoQ10 into Ubiquinol becomes harder and less efficient as we age, which is why “older” adults who take a CoQ10 supplement may prefer to choose Ubiquinol.

 Interested in taking Ubiquinol?
 Shop for Kaneka Ubiquinol and other Ubiquinol products at NewQ.com.